-Doctors recommend that children with diabetes or prediabetes (see page 4) consume more fresh fruits, vegetables and whole grains, eat fewer highfat and processed foods and eliminate sweetened beverages, such as soda, entirely from their diet.
+Doctors recommend that children with diabetes or prediabetes (see page 4) consume more fresh fruits, nonstarchy vegetables and whole grains; eat fewer high-fat and processed foods; and eliminate sweetened beverages, such as soda, entirely from their diet.

-In addition to eating healthy, children with diabetes should make a habit of engaging in physical activity for at least 60 minutes daily.
+In addition, all children should engage in moderate to vigorous activity for at least 60 minutes daily and muscle- and bone-strengthening activities three days per week.
 Exercise helps to lower blood glucose levels, maintain a healthy heart and lungs and to control weight.
 Your child will reap these health benefits even if they remain overweight.